A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 Interest in quantum machine learning was identified early in the term through an anonymous survey administered during the first lecture, and the design of this component partially responded to that interest.
 Several students informally reported that the encoding exercises helped them appreciate challenges related to memory requirements, sparsity, and circuit growth when working with realistic datasets.
 For students who later pursued course projects related to quantum machine learning, this assignment provided an accessible entry point without requiring early commitment to full algorithmic pipelines.

-\header{Assignment 2: Conceptual synthesis in QSE.} The second assignment was analytical and content-driven.
+The second assignment was an analytical QSE synthesis.
 Students submitted short essays addressing topics such as PQC transition timelines, evolving definitions and scope of QSE, and trade-offs between idealized simulators and execution on real quantum hardware.
+For example, one prompt required a comparison of simulators and real hardware as software-testing environments, including the effects of noise, resource constraints, and scalability.
 The questions were explicitly aligned with the PQC and QSE lectures and required students to synthesize material across multiple sessions rather than reproduce isolated facts or code fragments.
 Taken together, these prompts required students to analyze quantum computing topics through SE concerns such as migration, testing strategy, abstraction, and language design.

 Grading for this assignment was holistic, emphasizing clarity of argumentation, technical correctness, and the ability to connect SE concerns with quantum-specific constraints.
 This format was selected both to promote deeper engagement with the literature and to reduce reliance on narrowly structured responses that may be easily automated.